zachbradshaw/reshare/readme.md

       role: 'user'
     }

-Get a single user by id:
+#### Get a single user by id:

     GET /api/users/:id

-    here, :id is the value of the user's github id returns a single user
+Here, :id is the value of the user's github id.
+Returns a single user.

+Example:

+    /api/users/chrisdavies

+Authentication not required

+Returns a single user:

+    {
+      _id: '32043248208203',
+      userId: 'chrisdavies',
+      role: 'user'
+    }

-Add a user:
+#### Add a user:

     POST /api/users

-    only admins can add users
+Only admins can make this call.

+However, users are also created automatically if someone logs in with GitHub credentials.

-    the post value should be a user object, e.g.
+The post value should be a user object, e.g.

     {
       userId: 'githubidofuser',
       role: 'admin'
     }

-    note, role is required, and must be either 'admin', or 'user'
+Note, role is required, and must be either 'admin', or 'user'.

-Disable a user:
+#### Disable a user:

     DELETE /api/users/:id

+Only admins can make this call.

-    marks the specified user as disabled, but doesn't actually delete his/her record from the database
+Marks the specified user as disabled, but doesn't actually delete his/her record from the database

 ### Resources

-List resources:
+#### List resources:

     GET /api/res

 Authentication not required

-    Gets an array of resources, e.g.
+Gets an array of resources which have been shared, e.g.

     [{
       url: 'http://google.com',